wp-plugins/zemanta/readme.txt

 = How do I get my blog posts linked to by other bloggers in your network? =

-Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)).
+Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-posts-pool-)).
 We will index your posts and if another blogger is writing a post about something similar, we will recommend your related posts to them.
 You can find out who has linked to your posts through your Zemanta dashboard.

 = Do I have to create account with Zemanta or can I just install the plug-in? =

 You don't need to create an account.
 However if you log-in to Zemanta Dashboard, you will see who else has used your posts as related posts and get emails about it.

+= What our users have to say =

+"Zemanta, in my opinion, is probably the most powerful and useful tool in my personal blogging toolbox." - [Blacknight](http://blog.blacknight.com/use-zemanta-to-improve-your-blogging.html)

+"Zemanta is a blogger's best friend." - [IT Pro Portal](http://www.itproportal.com/2012/07/04/the-best-google-chrome-extensions-2012/)

+"One of the best free content curation tools available today." - [Content Curation Desktop](http://www.contentcurationdesktop.com/featured-2/zemanta-a-free-customizable-curation-tool/)

 = I have another question =